aj7tt/A-Tour-of-JavaScript/README.md

-# 🔰A Tour of JavaScript💛
+# 💛A Tour of JavaScript
 > This Repository consist of Daily learning, Assignments, coding challenge, projects, references, tutorial.👩‍💻👨‍💻

 ```

              Welcome! to A tour of JavaScript.

 ```